 Welcome from the Director

 Welcome to Williamson County Parks and Recreation.
 It is my hope that you and your family are regular users of our facilities, fields and parks.
 If not, I personally invite you to work out in our state-of-the-art wellness centers, take an exercise class, swim or learn to paint.
 Take your family to one of our parks and enjoy nature on a brisk walk; play on the playground or have a picnic.
 Try pickleball.
 Play soccer or softball on our fields.
 Join the community band or take part in children’s theatre.
 Enjoy a game of tennis on our courts, or take a lesson to improve your skills.
 Enroll your kids in an art class, our annual summer camps or swim lessons.
-Enjoy year-round family events and band concerts.
+Experience some of our year-round family friendly events and concerts.

-This is YOUR department-a public service of Williamson County Government, the Parks and Recreation department belongs to every Williamson County resident.
+A public service of Williamson County Government, the Parks and Recreation department belongs to every Williamson County resident.
 Everyone is welcome to use our facilities and attend our classes and events at a minimal cost.
-Please take advantage of our website to find and register for all the many programs and events that WCPR has to offer!
+Please take advantage of our website and other online resources to find and register for all the many programs and events that WCPR has to offer!

 Gordon Hampton, Director